Enhance your skill set and your options

-Students should have an update resume and cover letter present on the ASBE connect system ready to be seen by employers.
+Students should have an update resume and cover letter present on the Argyros Connect system ready to be seen by employers.
 In addition students should establish a professional presence on the web via a Linkedin profile.

-Take-Away: Students should have resume and cover letter that reflects recent summer work experience and additional courses taken on ASBE connect.
+Take-Away: Students should have resume and cover letter that reflects recent summer work experience and additional courses taken on Argyros Connect.
 In addition students should have a complete, professional profile on Linkedin.

 How: Useful resources for accomplishing these goals include:

 - LinkedIn Website for online tutorials

 Hold leadership role in professional student organization aligned with career goals